opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_sdk_api.md

 As extra credit, build and run the other sample programs in `EductionSDK_<VERSION>_<PLATFORM>\samples` and `EductionGrammars_<VERSION>_COMMON\pii\edk_samples`.

-If you haven't already done so, try more tutorials that explore some of the other features available in IDOL Eduction, linked from the [main page](../README.md#capability-showcase-examples).
+Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from [here](../eduction/README.md#capability-showcase).

 ## See also